• Home

 Eggless cookies can be very dry and the dark brown sugar adds lots of moisture.

-Yes.
+Yes you must cut them in half.
 Otherwise they are just too large and create a giant mess.

 I prefer to use half of a large marshmallow because it creates a nice marshmallow pool which you don't get with the mini ones.